TeddyGavi/TeddyGavi/README.md

 -->

 ### 🌱 I’m currently learning ...
-#### React, Nextjs, Nodejs, TypeScript, Sanity.io, Ruby
+#### React, Nextjs, Nodejs, Express, TypeScript, Sanity.io, Ruby

+### TLDR => I bring a unique, creative and detailed-orientated perspective to software development, from years of installing and documenting complex electrical systems.
+I am skilled at establishing empathetic connections with clients and managing stressful situations.
+In addition to implementing successful front and back-end applications, I am currently exploring the use cases of AI/ML.

 ### 💬 About Me
 - Web Development Diploma -- [Lighthouse Labs](https://www.lighthouselabs.ca/)

 - 🧭 My passion for technology started in my childhood with my father.
 He and I assembled many PCs together.
 I was always quick to play MS-Dos games.

 - 💻 After studying Computer Science at University, I decided to support my wife during her Master's Degree on the west coast.
-When my daughter was born, I took the opportunity to pursue my passion and learn HTML, CSS, and JavaScript.
+When my daughter was born, I took the opportunity to pursue my passion and learn Full Stack Development.
 I have since developed a proficiency in various languages, frameworks, and libraries, including Next, TypeScript, Ruby, Sanity.io, Node.js, Express, jQuery, Tailwind CSS, Styled Components, and Framer Motion.
 I also have experience with database management systems and serverless architectures via PostgreSQL and Microsoft Azure.

 - 🌩️ As a former electrician, I bring a unique perspective to every project, combining my technical expertise with a passion for creative problem-solving and attention to detail honed from years of installing complex electrical systems.